khanhnguyen15/project-madam-website/index.md

 # Initial Analysis

 ## Not your usual 80-20 rule
 Just to see how things are generally doing, we'll plot the percentage of quote occurrences by gender (the total number of times speakers of different genders were quoted) and the percentage of speakers by gender.
 On the plots below, the genders other than male or female are essencially not visible.
-If you wish to see their evolution over time simply deselect the male and female lines from the legend on the right.
+If you wish to see their evolution over time, simply deselect the male and female lines from the legend on the right.

 <iframe src="plots/perc_quotations.html" height="600" width="100%" style="border:none;" scrolling="no"> </iframe>